When should you start taking collagen? Curious if you’re too young? Too old? Is it too soon or too (*gasp*) late?

 - Collagen is extremely durable.
 Unlike most supplements, much isn’t lost in the process of making collagen peptides.
 Collagen supplements, by nature of the collagen molecule’s durability, are set up for success and will have a favorable impact at any age group.

 - Versatility in taking collagen.
-There are numerous ways to take collagen.
+There are numerous ways to take collagen powder.
 It’s incredibly easy to work into your day.
 Kids will love collagen-infused pancakes, adults will enjoy adding a scoop of collagen into their coffee or tea.

 Supplement quality is important, regardless of age!